Renting in Rotterdam

 What does renting in Rotterdam cost?

-The most expensive neighborhoods are Kralingen, the Centre, and Hillegersberg.
+The most expensive neighbourhoods are Kralingen, the Centre, and Hillegersberg.
 Want to view all rental listings in Rotterdam?
 The most affordable options can be found in Rotterdam South (outside Kop van Zuid), North, and parts of Delfshaven.
-Katendrecht and Kop van Zuid have increased significantly in price due to transformation but still offer more value than comparable neighborhoods in Amsterdam.
+Katendrecht and Kop van Zuid have increased significantly in price due to transformation but still offer more value than comparable neighbourhoods in Amsterdam.

 Tips for finding a rental property in Rotterdam